St Francis House: History

 In a time when it was commonly believed that Aboriginal children were unable to be educated beyond Grade 3, Smith saw the home as a way of providing a family environment for the children to pursue a higher level of education without losing their Aboriginal identity.
 He described the hostel as “not one of fostering, but rather a boarding establishment to which boys came with their mothers' consent for the school year, and in that respect it was no different from children being sent by their parents to a boarding school".

-The manor became known as "St Francis House: A Home for Inland Children" and over the next 14 years, more than 50 children found at home at St Francis on their way to greatness.
-At St Francis House, the boys formed a strong, life-long bond with Smith and his wife, and with each other.
+The manor became known as "St Francis House: A Home for Inland Children" and over the next 14 years, more than 50 children found at home there.
+At St Francis House, the boys formed life-long bonds with Smith and his wife, and with each other.

 In 1949, a number of boys who had been evacuated to Mulgoa, New South Wales during the Second World War were transferred to St Francis House, increasing the number of residents to more than 20.
 The ABM asked for government assistance, but none was forthcoming until a review was done.
 An extensive review gave a positive report of the home, but recommended extensions to accommodate more boys, which it would fund on condition that the ABM agreed to take on any boy recommended by the Director of Native Affairs.

 On 4 June 1952, the government purchased the home, which was by then in need of repairs, and provided ongoing financial assistance on the understanding that more boys would be transferred there from the Northern Territory.